aparande/PythonCheat/README.md

 ### Classes
 - `Card`: A model class to represent cards
 - `CardGroup`: A group of cards which can model a deck, a hand, or the center pile.
 Uses a HashMap-like implementation to provide O(1) retrieval operations
-- `CheatGame`: The game client which coordinates between the `Engine` and Firebase to show information and take input from the user.
+- `CheatGame`: The game client which coordinates between the `Engine` and Firebase to show information and take input from the user
 - `Engine`: The game engine which each user runs.
 It manages game rules and controls game flow
 - `Player`: A model object which represents a Player
 - `Stream`: A listener class which listens to updates from Firebase